tung362/RoR2PVP/README.md

 Feel free to submit an issue here on my [github](https://github.com/tung362/RoR2PVP/issues)!

 ### Features:
+- **Vanilla and Modded client compatibility**
+  - Can be played with both vanilla and modded players should the host have the mod installed

+- **PVP game modes**
-- **Custom Team PVP game mode**
+  - Free For All PVP game mode
-  - PVP
+  - Team PVP game mode
-  - lobby rule voting system
+  - Game mode rule voting system while in the lobby menu
+    - Free For All/Team/Vanilla gamemodes
+    - Enable/Disable randomized or fixed teams
+    - Enable/Disable mob spawns
+    - Enable/Disable banning of items
+    - Enable/Disable companion item share
+    - Enable/Disable custom characters
+    - Enable/Disable custom loot generation
+    - Enable/Disable extra death planes
+    - Enable/Disable randomized stage progression with a wider selection
+  - In-game menu and config entry for banning items and equipments (includes loading and saving presets)
+  - In-game menu and config entry for playing custom characters, you and others can even play as mobs and hidden characters! (includes loading and saving presets)
+  - Config entry for changing to vanilla version number, can be used to host vanilla lobbies
+  - Config entry for setting the multiplayer limit, can play with up to 16 players!
+  - Config entries for changing game mode settings

+- **Extras**
   - unlocking of all artifacts
-  - configurable unlocking of all characters and loadouts
+  - unlocking of all vanilla characters and loadouts
-  - configurable randomized or fixed teams
-  - configurable grace time until pvp starts
-  - configurable periodic money gain during grace period
-  - configurable respawn amount per match

-- **Custom Playable Characters**
-  - configurable playable characters while in the character select screen, list of characters included!

-- **Custom map generation**
-  - configurable custom map generation or vanilla
-  - configurable disable or enable mob spawns

-- **Ability to increase multiplayer limit**
-  - configurable multiplayer limit for if you want to play with more people

-- **Ability for companions to share items**
-  - configurable giving of items to your companions

-- **Ability to ban items and equipments**
-  - configurable banning of items, list of items included!

-- **Ability to go through a wider selection of stages before looping**
-  - randomized stage progression with a wider selection

 - **Includes 4 config files to balance your game as you see fit**
   - TeamPVP.cfg
   - TeamPVPCustomPlayableCharacters.cfg
   - TeamPVPBannedItemList.cfg
   - TeamPVPCustomInteractablesSpawner.cfg

-- **Extra features for you to find**
-  - Uka Uka Ouuu?

 ### Requirements:
 [BepInExPack 5.3.1](https://thunderstore.io/package/download/bbepis/BepInExPack/5.3.1/)